amassiro/ECALCuda/HackatonJun2019/ecalrechit.md

      - what is "flagBits" ? -> store rechit condition (see Flags enum) in a bit-wise way See https://github.com/cms-sw/cmssw/blob/266e21cfc9eb409b093e4cf064f4c0a24c6ac293/DataFormats/EcalRecHit/interface/EcalRecHit.h#L223

-     -> add all the ES producers for GPU
+     -> add all the ES producers for GPU -> done